hacks-guide/Guide_Wii/docs/zh_TW/vwii-finalizing-setup.md

 ## WiiWare 4:3 DB Patcher

-WiiWare 4:3 DB Patcher is a homebrew app that patches the vWii's 4:3 aspect ratio database, such that WiiWare and Virtual Console titles may utilize the 16:9 aspect ratio where they normally cannot.
+WiiWare 4:3 DB Patcher is a homebrew app that patches the vWii's 4:3 aspect ratio database, allowing the use of the 16:9 aspect ratio in the Everybody Votes and Mii Contest/Check Mii Out Channels.

 ### 操作說明